 The vineyard is certified as both biodynamic and organic, and our approach focuses on enhancing health as opposed to fighting disease; this is called a salutogenic approach.
 To achieve this we use compost teas and plant-based sprays to help nourish the vines, as well as organic manures and composted wood-chip to build the most suitable soil for them.
 We think about how a vine would grow naturally and try to create a living system that is as close to that as possible.

-From a biodynamic perspective the vineyard is managed according to three principles:
+From a biodynamic perspective the vineyard is managed according to five principles:

 - we consider the farm as a living organism and make it as healthy, self-sufficient and balanced as possible;

 - we work with a series of special biodynamic preparations, based on plants, quartz and cow manure, to feed the vines and soil;